-- Automotive emissions have been reduced well over 90% per mile driven, leading to significant reductions in national emissions and in smog levels despite 400% growth in miles driven since 1970. - Average lead concentrations in children's blood (which harms neurological development of children, affecting behavior and IQ) have fallen over 90%, in significant part from removing lead from gasoline. - Aggregate emissions of six key air pollutants have fallen by 68% since 1970, though population has grown 54% and GDP by 234% in the same period. - Analysis shows that clean air programs are preventing tens of thousands of early deaths each year.
+Automotive emissions have been reduced well over 90% per mile driven, leading to significant reductions in national emissions and in smog levels despite 400% growth in miles driven since 1970.

+- Aggregate emissions of six key air pollutants have fallen by 74% since 1970, though population has grown 58% and GDP by 275% in the same period. - Analysis shows that clean air programs are preventing tens of thousands of early deaths each year.

 A Clean Air Success Story.
 Controlling motor vehicle emissions.
 Catalytic converters were effectively required on new cars nationwide by the mid-1970s, and standards for vehicles and gasoline have been strengthened periodically.
 Above: Air monitoring showed dramatic reductions in Los Angeles smog resulted from these and other regulations.
+This chart depicts the 2008 EPA 8-hour ozone standard.
+EPA strengthened that standard to 0.70 ppm in 2015.